Philadelphia School District Warns Of Shift To Virtual Learning If SEPTA Strike Occurs

 PHILADELPHIA (CBS) — The School District of Philadelphia is warning parents of a possible SEPTA strike next month.
 The Transport Workers Union Local 234 current contract expires on Oct.
 31.

 If a new contract is not agreed on by then, the union has authorized a strike as early as Nov.
-1.READ MORE: Student, Brother In Custody After Shooting Near Lincoln High School Leaves Man Dead, 16-Year-Old Injured, Police Say
+1.READ MORE: Philadelphia City, School Leaders Demand More Be Done To Keep Students Safe After Deadly Shooting In Mayfair

-In a letter and robocall to parents, the district says that if a strike does occur, the district could shift back to 100% virtual learning.READ MORE: Prosecutors Outline Close Working Relationship Between John Dougherty, Bobby Henon In Corruption Trial
+In a letter and robocall to parents, the district says that if a strike does occur, the district could shift back to 100% virtual learning.READ MORE: FDA Authorizes Booster Doses Of Moderna And Johnson & Johnson Vaccines, Says Mix And Match OK

-A final decision has not been made.MORE NEWS: Open For Business: PopQuiz Computers Helping Customers Deal With Unwanted Surprises Technology Sometimes Brings
+A final decision has not been made.MORE NEWS: Philadelphia Water Department Workers Charged In Connection To Shooting Following Crash In South Philadelphia

 A SEPTA spokesperson says negotiations continue.